Riverside Hangar

 The Riverside Hangar is a historic hangar complex at the St. Paul Downtown Airport in Saint Paul, Minnesota, United States.
 It comprises two parallel hangars with a connecting structure and some additions.
 Built on the bank of the Mississippi River in 1942, it was part of a bomber modification center that operated at the airport during World War II.
 The two hangar buildings were constructed with glued laminated timber arches, an innovation born of wartime steel shortages.
+Half the arches were manufactured in Peshtigo, WI by Unit Structures, Inc. and half by Rilco Laminated Products, Inc. at Albert Lea, MN.
 Their important design features were their low cost and that they were erectable quickly by unskilled workers.
 Riverside Hangar was listed on the National Register of Historic Places for its state-level significance in the theme of engineering.
 It was nominated for being one of Minnesota's leading examples of glued laminated timber construction.

 Description

 The two parallel hangars are both 600 ft long, 168 ft wide, and 50 ft high.
 They are 74 ft apart, with a wooden structure between them.